marian-code/wikipedia-music-tags/docs/instalation.rst

     you can use option ``--exclude-module=<module_name>`` in freeze.py to exclude unwanted libraries.
 See section `Creating virtual environment`_

-There is one optional optimization which you can do before building frozen app.
+There are few optional optimization which you can do before building frozen app.
 You can use 'vanilla' numpy to further reduce size of freezed app.
 Vanilla numpy build can be downloaded from here:
 `numpy vanilla <https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy>`_.
 The problem with regular numpy is building against OPENBLAS (pip version ~40MB)